 We offer a generous transfer policy, and asynchronous courses allowing students a more flexible schedule to be able to work and attend college at the same time.
 For more information on our online psychology degrees, visit Faulkner Online.

-The Psychology [PSI] club is housed in the Behavioral Science department and is open to all psychology and counseling majors.
+The Psychology Club is housed in the Behavioral Science department and is open to all psychology and counseling majors.
 It is an academic based club, but offers academic and service related social interactions among majors in Behavioral Sciences as well.
-The PSI club meets on a regular basis to accomplish the goals and purposes of the club and to encourage students to excel and contribute to their disciplines.
+The Psychology Club meets on a regular basis to accomplish the goals and purposes of the club and to encourage students to excel and contribute to their disciplines.